-Table 12.
-PowerPC Architecture and Power ISA Embedded MMU Models e300 e500: Power ISA Embedded Environment Support for block address translation, page address translation, and real mode.
+e600 e500: Power ISA Embedded Environment Support for block address translation, page address translation, and real mode.
 Enhanced page address translation, no block address translation or real mode Fixed 4-Kbyte pages Supports both fixed- and variable-sized page address translation mechanisms Segmented memory model Segments not defined Hardware page address translation definition with little architected support for software management.
-The e300 does not implement this features as it is defined by the architecture, but instead implements software-managed translation.
+The e600 supports software table searches.
 Hardware table hashing is not defined.
 Additional features are defined that support management of page translation and protection in TLBs in software.
 Two instructions, TLB Read Entry (tlbre) and TLB Write Entry (tlbwe), are defined that provide direct software access to page translation and configuration.
 Byte ordering.
 Modal, big-endian and little-endian support provided through MSR[LE] and MSR[ILE].
-The e300 supports true little endian byte ordering.
 Support for big- and true little-endian byte ordering provided on a per-page basis, programmed through the TLBs DSI and ISI interrupts taken when an address cannot be translated or a protection violation occurs In addition to the DSI and ISI interrupts, data and instruction TLB error interrupts are taken if there is a TLB miss.